piotr-e/Cross_compiling/README.md

 cross_compile
 =============

-There are three scripts for cross compilation of Raspbian kernel on PC computer.
+There are three scripts for cross compilation of Raspbian kernel on PC computer for Ubuntu and its family.

 First_RPi.sh is script for first run on Raspberry Pi after plug in pendrive.
 This script prepare Raspian for kernel cross compilation and it copies .config file to the pendrive.